patbrennan/angular/angular_notes.md

 ## Observables

 Definition: Essentially a data source (user input) events, https requests, triggered in code...it's a generalized mechanism for push-based notifications, also known as "observer design pattern".
 The observable object sends notifications (provider).
 The observer is the class that receives them.
+Good video [here](https://www.youtube.com/playlist?list=PL55RiY5tL51pHpagYcrN9ubNLVXF8rGVi).

 The observer can react to different data package "hooks":
 - Handle Data